Skip to content

 11) Testing safely

-This intentionally changes both storage_hash and update_hash so tests do not collide with production-like tables.
+This intentionally changes update_hash so tests do not collide with production-like update records.
+It does not create or select storage for you.

 Keep test runs bounded: